-Hi Is there any tool which explains how a query executes in SQL Server.
+Is there any tool to explain how a query executes in SQL Server